finbourne/lusid-sdk-python-preview/sdk/docs/CorporateActionSourcesApi.md

 # **list_corporate_action_sources**
 > ResourceListOfCorporateActionSource list_corporate_action_sources(as_at=as_at, sort_by=sort_by, start=start, limit=limit, filter=filter)

-[BETA] Get corporate action sources
+[BETA] List corporate action sources

 Gets a list of all corporate action sources